10 Sanderson Farms SQL Interview Questions (Updated 2025)

 Here's an example of using the UNION operator to combine the results of two SELECT statements that retrieve data from tables of Sanderson Farms's Facebook ads and their Google ads:

-This statement would return a combined result set of both Facebook and Google ads that have a spend greater than $500.
+This SELECT statement would return a combined result set of both Facebook and Google ads that have a spend greater than $500.

 Sanderson Farms SQL Interview Questions